-Miss Footloose loves quotations about expats and travel.
+Miss Footloose loves humorous and interesting quotations about expat life and travel.
 And since she needs a break from story telling she decided to share some of her gems with you.

 Three things spoil a man’s health: worry, travel, and sin. – The Talmud

 (Don’t worry, be happy, do travel, do dance.
 It will not spoil your health.)

 To travel is to discover that everyone is wrong about other countries.